Jcbnunez/biol4585j-yey2sn/Rivanna_Practicums/1.Introduction/README.md

 cp /project/biol4585j-yey2sn/Files/Day_1/Mus.sequence.fasta ./
 ```
 In this case the command is "cp". cp takes 2 arguments:
-1. /project/biol4585j-yey2sn/Files/Day_1/Mus.sequence.fasta ... and
+1. --> /project/biol4585j-yey2sn/Files/Day_1/Mus.sequence.fasta ... and
-2. ./
+2. --> ./

---- The first arg  "/project/biol45...etc" is the file that you want to copy, and the second "./" is where you want to copy it.
+The first argument,  "/project/biol45...etc" is the file that you want to copy, and the second "./" is where you want to copy it.
 In **Rivanna the term "./" simply means "here"...** read that as "./" means whenever I happen to be (think of pwd...).

 ### Check if your file is in the folder
 Type: